Buddha Hand Fruit

 How to Use Buddha Hand Fruit in the Landscape

-Periodically, you'll find white flowers budding atop the lush green foliage as many citrus varieties do.
+Periodically, you'll find divinely fragrant white flowers budding atop the lush green broadleaf evergreen foliage as many Citrus varieties do.

-The fruit resembles a lemon with finger-like segments and, when places prominently, is sure to kick off plenty of conversations with your guests and neighbors.
+The fruit resembles a lemon with finger-like segments and, when placed prominently, is sure to kick off plenty of conversations with your guests and neighbors.

 Sure, there aren't many recipes that call for the fleshy part of the fruit due to its mostly rindy nature but that doesn't mean there's no use for it in the kitchen!